Hello, my name is Amiko.

-I immediately applied for a program at NASA called Project IQ of which he nominated me for, and I was accepted.
+I immediately applied for a program at NASA called Project IQ which Hank nominated me for, and I was accepted.
 It allowed me to attend college during up to eight work hours and paid for most of my tuition.
 I only was required to cover my books and supplies.

 I had my sights on a job in the Public Affairs Office, so I created a position in my office at NASA.
 I was working for the Technology Transfer and Commercialization Office at the time.
 I saw a need that I could fill, so I filled it.
 I took on a marketing communication role and served as a liaison with the Public Affairs Office while I still managed my secretarial job.
 I wasn’t able to be classified outside my current position, so I did both jobs in my original role.

 Jim Rostohar, the Public Affairs Director at NASA, visited my boss and expressed a need for some help that had origins in our office.
 She (Hank had since retired, so I had a new boss) pointed to my office.